Few of the most fundamental questions, that you have to ask yourself before you pursue higher education in USA are:

 On the other hand, If your primary goal to come to US is to make money by getting a job, then you will have to look at several options, study the news and future job trends in US, How are you chances for working in US in future, etc. You have to get H1B visa to work in US and you should have a H1B sponsor.
-In the last few years with the demand, you have lottery for H1B visa.
-Just to give you a perspective, for 85,000 visas a total of 233,000 applications were filed for H1B FY 2016 quota.
-There are many things that influence the H1B visas and jobs.
+In the last 6 consecutive since FY 2014, with the high demand, there was lottery for H1B Visa.
+Just to give you a perspective, for 85,000 visas a total of 233,000 applications were filed for H1B FY 2016 quota, for FY 2019, there were about 190,000 petitions applied… There are many things that influence the H1B visas and jobs.

 Anyways, bottom line, you have to think in terms of Cost Vs Earnings.
 Because your intention is to make money, you have see when will you get your Money back.
 What is your Return on Investment?
 Etc. If you want to take a chance, then you should be able to take the risk.